NW (novel): Themes

-Form
+Style

 Smith's style in NW is characterized by a rapid succession of associations, conveyed in brief sentences, dialogues and short scenes in a mix of literary and colloquial language.
 Instead of an omniscient narrator, she uses various narrative techniques to portray the multiple layers and idiosyncrasies of her four central characters' perspectives.
-Natalie is efficient, goal-oriented, well-organized – her life is systematically laid out in 185 numbered vignettes.
-Leah in contrast is mellow and prefers to go with the flow – her part of the book is dominated by stream-of-consciousness.
+Natalie is efficient, goal-oriented, well-organized: her life is systematically laid out in 185 numbered vignettes.
+Leah in contrast is mellow and prefers to go with the flow: her part of the book is dominated by stream-of-consciousness.
 Smith's use of this narrative technique invites comparisons to James Joyce, Virginia Woolf and John Dos Passos.

 The central characters' life stories are told independently, but juxtaposed in a manner that enhances mutual characterization.
 The use of various narrative techniques as well as the frequent change of perspective create a tension between internal and external views on the characters.
 While Smith places an emphasis on the interior, with characters like Leah, Natalie and Felix, she deliberately refrains from guiding readers' sympathies towards Nathan, neglecting to portray his inner life.
 She aims for Nathan to remain a stranger to readers, in order to confront them with their reaction to such a character – the sort of isolated, homeless addict, who is likely to be perceived as a threat first and foremost.
 The objective is to preserve his otherness.

 Reception

-The novel was widely praised by critics, and in particular by James Wood, who criticised Smith's early work for its tendency towards what he called hysterical realism.
+The book was praised by critic James Wood, who criticised Smith's early work for its tendency towards what he called hysterical realism.
 Wood included the novel in his "Best Books of 2012" and commented that "underneath the formal experimentation runs a steady, clear, realistic genius.
 Smith is a great urban realist... the best novel she has yet written."
 Writing in the Daily Telegraph, Philip Hensher gave the novel five stars, describing it as "a joyous, optimistic, angry masterpiece, and no better English novel will be published this year, or, probably, next."
-Award-winning novelist Anne Enright reviewed the book for the New York Times, arguing that "the result is that rare thing, a book that is radical and passionate and real."
+Award-winning novelist Anne Enright reviewed the book for The New York Times, arguing that "the result is that rare thing, a book that is radical and passionate and real".